netgloo/benjamin_docs/multi-language.md

 **Note**: if the multi-language is enabled, the language sub-directory name will always take precedence over views' names.
 So if you have, for example, the folder `resources/lang/en` and also a view `/en.blade.php`, this last one will always be ignored (if 'en' is not the default locale) and for the url `/en`  will be served the `/index.blade.php` view with `en` as locale (and not `/en.blade.php`).

 ## Configurations

-Inside the `.env` configuration file you should have set these values:
+Open the `config/app.php` configuration file and set these values:

-- `APP_LOCALE`: the default locale.
+- `locale`: the default locale.
 This locale will be used to serve your website in the default language, without any language sub-directory.
 There must be a language folder inside `resources/lang` having this value.
-- `APP_FALLBACK_LOCALE`: if a string is not translated for the current locale, will be used this one as fallback (usually it is set equals to the default locale).
+- `fallback_locale`: if a string is not translated for the current locale, will be used this one as fallback (usually it is set equals to the default locale).

 ## Translated Texts Inside Views